kail-123/SnakeGame/README.md

 # Cheat Code
 #### The code also contains the cheat code with which you can increase your score by 5 with pressing the *q* button on keybaord.

+# VS Code
+#### VS code software is used for code writing.
+If you want to code then you can use this simple but very effective tool.

+#Thank You